Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Conclusion

 \section{Conclusion}

-In this paper, we studied the fundamental limits of mean estimation under the extreme constraint of a single bit of communication per sample.
-We proposed a novel adaptive estimator based on threshold queries that is $(\epsilon, \delta)$-PAC across a broad family of distributions, characterized by a bounded mean and a bounded $k$-th central moment.
-Crucially, we established that our estimator achieves order-optimal sample complexity across all tail regimes $k > 1$.
-For $k \neq 2$, our sample complexity matches the unquantized minimax lower bounds alongside an unavoidable additive localization cost.
-For the finite-variance case ($k=2$), we established a novel information-theoretic lower bound proving that the extra multiplicative $O(\log(\sigma/\epsilon))$ penalty is an inescapable consequence of the 1-bit communication constraint, confirming our estimator's order-optimality for $k=2$ (and, in turn, for all $k > 1$).
+In this paper, we studied the fundamental limits of mean estimation under the extreme constraint of 1-bit communication.
+We proposed a novel adaptive estimator based solely on threshold queries that is $(\eps, \delta)$-PAC across a broad non-parametric family of distributions with bounded mean and bounded $k$-th central moment.
+Crucially, we established that this estimator achieves order-optimal sample complexity across all tail regimes $k > 1$.
+For $k \neq 2$, its sample complexity matches the unquantized minimax rates up to an unavoidable additive $O(\log(\lambda/\sigma))$ localization cost.
+For the finite-variance case ($k=2$), we established a novel information-theoretic lower bound proving that the extra multiplicative $O(\log(\sigma/\eps))$ penalty is an inescapable consequence of the 1-bit communication constraint, confirming order-optimality for $k=2$ (and hence across for all $k > 1$).

 Beyond the main threshold-query estimator, we developed several algorithmic variants that broaden the applicability of the framework.
 We showed how to handle an unknown sampling budget through an anytime-valid estimator, and how to adapt to an unknown scale parameter given only loose bounds.
 We also provided a two-stage estimator by replacing the sequential threshold-query localization step with a non-adaptive coding-theoretic procedure, yielding an order-optimal 1-bit mean estimator with only two stages of adaptivity when general 1-bit queries are allowed.
 Finally, we studied a setting in which each 1-bit query may depend on a local batch of $m$ samples, showing that local averaging can proportionally reduce the refinement communication cost across all tail regimes.

 Our lower bounds complement these algorithmic results.
 In addition to the finite-variance quantization penalty, we established an adaptivity gap for threshold queries and even for more general interval queries: non-adaptive strategies must incur sample complexity scaling linearly with the search-size ratio $\lambda/\sigma$, whereas our adaptive estimators depend only logarithmically on this ratio.
 This separation highlights the central role of adaptivity in non-parametric 1-bit mean estimation under simple query models.

 Several directions remain for future work, including achieving fully parameter-free adaptation to both the scale and target accuracy under minimal assumptions, characterizing what is achievable with fully non-adaptive general 1-bit queries, and extending the 1-bit quantization framework to multivariate settings beyond the coordinate-wise approach.